Qixiong ruqun

 Since the Han dynasty and Jin (Chinese state), the waist of the skirt has typically been tied on the waist, while in the Sui dynasty, Tang dynasty and Five Dynasties, the waistband of the dress was much higher, many of which were usually above the chest or under the armpit.
 Some records of clothing history refer to it as the high-waist ruqun.
 Later, it was renamed to qixiong ruqun, according to the current inspection and certification by people.
-The qixiong ruqun was a typical form of women hanfu in the Tang dynasty.
+The qixiong ruqun was a typical form of women's hanfu in the Tang dynasty.

 The of the Tang dynasty was also introduced in Korea during the Silla period, and was also introduced in Balhae.
-This form of high-waist skirt which ties to the chest can still be seen in the chima worn in present days Korean women's hanbok; it is also likely that the current women's hanbok has been derived from the Tang dynasty's high-waisted skirt with a short ru (襦) or from a later revival of the Tang dynasty fashion.
+This form of high-waist skirt which ties to the chest can still be seen in the chima worn in present-day Korean women's hanbok; it is also likely that the current women's hanbok has been derived from the Tang dynasty's high-waisted skirt with a short ru (襦) or from a later revival of the Tang dynasty fashion.
 Qixiong ruqun was also adopted by the Khitan women and continued to be worn in Liao dynasty even after the fall of the Tang dynasty.